N85UK/UNRAID_Apps/Apps/README.md

 # UnRiaid Apps

-A collection of Docker applications packaged for UNraid Community Applications (CA).
+A collection of Docker applications packaged for UNRAID Community Applications (CA).

 ## Applications